NREL/EnergyPlus/doc/src/docs/InputOutputReference/01a-InputOutputReference.md

 This output, (Phi) is a measure of temperature stratification in the space.
 It is the difference between the occupied subzone temperature and the supply temperature divided by difference between the return temperature and the supply temperature.
 Technically it is equal to Kc.
 As phi approaches 1, the space is fully mixed.
 As phi approaches 0, the space becomes fully stratified.
 Expressed as an equation:

 *(T<sub>occ</sub>* – *T<sub>sup</sub>) / (T<sub>ret</sub>* *- T<sub>sup</sub>)*

+### RoomAirflowNetwork Model Outputs

+* HVAC,Average,RoomAirflowNetwork Node Temperature [C]

+* HVAC,Average,RoomAirflowNetwork Node Humidity Ratio [kgWater/kgDryAir]

+* HVAC,Average,RoomAirflowNetwork Node Relative Humidity [%]

+* HVAC,Average,RoomAirflowNetwork Node SumIntSensibleGain [W]

+* HVAC,Average,RoomAirflowNetwork Node SumIntLatentGain [W]

+* HVAC,Average,RoomAirflowNetwork Node NonAirSystemResponse [W]

+* HVAC,Average,RoomAirflowNetwork Node SysDepZoneLoadsLagged [W]

+* HVAC,Average,RoomAirflowNetwork Node HVAC Supply Fraction []

+* HVAC,Average,RoomAirflowNetwork Node HVAC Return Fraction []

+#### RoomAirflowNetwork Node Temperature [C]

+The temperature at a Room Air Node in a zone in degrees C.

+#### HVAC,Average,RoomAirflowNetwork Node Humidity Ratio [kgWater/kgDryAir]

+The humidity ratio at a Room Air Node in a zone in kgWater/kgDryAir.

+#### RoomAirflowNetwork Node Relative Humidity [%]

+The relative humidity ratio at a Room Air Node in a zone in percent.

+#### HVAC,Average,RoomAirflowNetwork Node SumIntSensibleGain [W]

+A sum of internal sensible gains assigned to a Room Air node in a zone.

+#### HVAC,Average,RoomAirflowNetwork Node SumIntLatentGain [W]

+A sum of internal latent gains assigned to a Room Air node in a zone.

+#### HVAC,Average,RoomAirflowNetwork Node NonAirSystemResponse [W]

+A sum of system convective gains, collected via NonAirSystemResponse, and assigned to a Room Air node in a zone.

+#### HVAC,Average,RoomAirflowNetwork Node SysDepZoneLoadsLagged [W]

+A sum of SysDepZoneLoads saved to be added to zone heat balance at the next HVAC time step.
+A typical system is a zone dehumidifier.

 Group – Internal Gains (People, Lights, Other internal zone equipment)
 ----------------------------------------------------------------------